TheTrustedComputer/Four-The-Win/README.md

 Windows users need at least Visual Studio 2019 Community to compile Four the Win! on their platform.
 Instructions on that later.

 I do not own an Apple computer.
-If you have a Mac and wanted to try Four the Win!, then please post compilation instructions for those users on the issue tab.
+If you have a Mac and wanted to try out Four the Win!, then please post compilation instructions for those users on the issue tab.

 ## Arguments
 To be announced.

 ## Contribution and Bug Reporting
 Four the Win! is in alpha and is mostly working as intended.
 Feel free to contribute since I am still working on this project although slowly.
-If you find any bugs in my program, please open an issue, and I will try to debug them.
+If you find any bugs in my program, please open an issue, and I will attempt to debug them.
 It is not guareteed I will fix all given issues in a timely manner.